O'Neill School of Public and Environmental Affairs: Rankings

 In 2019, the Academic Ranking of World Universities ranked the O'Neill School as best in the world in the field of public administration.

-O'Neill School (SPEA) Bloomington is also a founding member of the Council of Environmental Science Deans and Directors.

-At the doctoral level, both the PhD in Public Affairs and the PhD in Public Policy have been top-ranked by the US National Research Council.

 Student life

 O'Neill School of Public and Environmental Affairs Bloomington supports the Civic Leaders Center, a residential facility for freshmen from across the Indiana University campus who are interested in politics, economics, public affairs and the environment.
 It is located at the Briscoe Residence Center.

 Students have taken the initiative to organize several clubs such as the Nonprofit Management Association, the Environmental Management and Sustainable Development Association, Students Taking Active Roles Today (START), the International Public Affairs Association, Latin American Policy Association, and the Diversity Project, among others.

-At IUPUI, the O'Neill School advises and supports the Justice and Pre-Law Community for freshmen living in The Tower who are interested in social justice.
+At IU Indianapolis, the O'Neill School advises and supports the Justice and Pre-Law Community for freshmen living in The Tower who are interested in social justice.
 O'Neill Indianapolis students also created and implement publicINreview, and online journal focusing on regional issues in public affairs.
 Select criminal justice students also serve as cadets on the campus police force.

 In addition, the Graduate Student Association works closely between students, faculty and staff, to coordinate communication among them and offer opportunities for leadership and involvement to the school's masters students.
 Elected officers attend regular meetings with faculty and staff to discuss programs, policies and other aspects of the O'Neill School of Public and Environmental Affairs experience.
 Active members attend committee meetings and coordinate projects, trips, activities and parties.
 Every person in the professional masters programs at the O'Neill School in Bloomington is a member of the school's Graduate Student Association (GSA).